Framework integration

 use Flytachi\Winter\Thread\Thread;

-use Flytachi\Winter\Thread\Engine\AdaptiveEngine;
+use Flytachi\Winter\Thread\Launch\AdaptiveLauncher;

 // 1.
-AdaptiveEngine named argument
+The launcher's named argument

-secret.
+explicitly.
 Details in Security & performance.

 Swoole: the transport is auto-selected